pthongtaem/microgear-reactnative/README.md

-# microgear-nodejs
+# microgear-reactnative

-microgear-nodejs is a client library for Node.js.
+microgear-nodejs is a client library for React Native.
 The library is used to connect application code or hardware with the NETPIE Platform's service for developing IoT applications.
 For more details on the NETPIE Platform, please visit https://netpie.io .

 ## Outgoing Network Port